ZyrilDave/APOLOGY-101/README.md

 ## EXTRAS:
-	- NEVER ASK FOR FORGIVENESS (never expect forgiveness. apologize anyway because you aren't looking for forgiveness remember ;P)
+	- ASK FOR FORGIVENESS (you've seen this in a apology picture, apologize and try giving some forgiveness you know:D)
 	- KEEP IT AS SERIOUS BUT GENUINE AS POSSIBLE (no joking talk. take this slash srs. don't talk like a resume tho. keep it slash gen)
 	- DON'T USE TWITLONGER.
 USE TWITTER THREADS (ive seen better results from threads)
 	- SPECIFY THAT THE NON-VICTIMS OF YOUR ACTIONS ARE NOT IN THE POSITION TO FORGIVE YOU